When Your Child Has a Serious Emotional or Behavioral Disorder

 What services are available?

-There is a continuum of publicly-funded services available to eligible children, the majority of which are funded through Medicaid.
-These include:
+There is a continuum of publicly-funded services available to eligible children.
+These services include:

 Where do I go for help?